 After the trip, guides…

-- Congratulate us for a safe and successful journey.
+- Celebrate our accomplishments: congratulate us on a safe and successful journey.

-- Remind us of what we’ve experienced and learned.
+- Provide reflection: recap what we’ve experienced and learned.

-- Ask us to recommend them as a guide to others.
+- Serve as a referral: ask us to recommend them as a guide to others.

 My friends at Partners in Leadership (now Culture Partners) offer incredibly important insight.
 It's a simple notion standing right in front of us, but a notion we pay little head to in training and management.